 European Food Safety Authority to look at added sugar

-The European Food Safety Authority, EFSA, will provide scientific advice on the daily intake of added sugar in food by early 2020.
+The European Food Safety Authority, more about EFSA, visit web will provide scientific advice on the daily intake of added sugar in food by early 2020.
 The Authority aims to establish a science-based cut-off value for daily exposure to added sugars from all sources which is not associated with adverse health effects.
-The work will be carried out following a request from Denmark, Finland, Iceland, Norway and Sweden.
+The work will be carried out following a request from Denmark, illness Finland, Iceland, Norway and Sweden.

 Added sugars from all sources comprise sucrose, fructose, glucose, starch hydrolysates such as glucose syrup, high-fructose syrup, and other sugar preparations consumed as such or added during food preparation and manufacturing.

 The adverse health effects under consideration will include body weight, glucose intolerance and insulin sensitivity, type-2-diabetes, cardiovascular risk factors, as well as dental caries.
 In its assessment, EFSA will look at the general healthy population, including children, adolescents, adults and the elderly.

 The advice will guide Member States when establishing recommendations for the consumption of added sugars and in planning food-based dietary guidelines.

 Sweden is coordinating the request to EFSA on behalf of the five Nordic countries.
 Annica Sohlström, the Director General of the Swedish National Food Agency, said: ?We welcome EFSA?s acceptance of the mandate which reflects the need to scientifically evaluate the links between added sugar and health at a European level.?

 What is going to happen next?

 EFSA will establish an ad-hoc working group with expertise in dietary exposure, epidemiology, human nutrition, diet-related chronic diseases and dentistry.
 The five Nordic countries that initiated this mandate will be invited to the working group as observers.